kcinnick/tmc/README.rst

 - how to handle deleted/edited posts?
 - How do we handle poll parsing?
 Do we even want to handle poll parsing?
+- The new `TMCDatabase` class will be pretty difficult for others to test if all of the methods require a database connection and the database that I've built from this.
+However, if the methods only return the requisite SQL string, the only thing I'd really be testing is Python's string parsing & building capacity.
+I'm leaning towards just writing tests that are skipped by default right now.

 TODO
 ----